mdevan/httprouter/README.md

 }
 ```

-And here is the same with the new one:
+And here is the same in the new one:

 ```go
 import "github.com/mdevan/httprouter"